-If you submit the Written Dispute In Lieu of Hearing form, you must also provide supporting documentation/and or evidence such a bill of sale for the vehicle or police report.
+If you submit a written dispute, you must also provide supporting documentation/and or evidence such a bill of sale for the vehicle or police report.

 How does a written dispute work?

-The administrative judge reviews evidence presented by the Toll Enforcement Office, which may include the civil penalty, toll bill(s) or other evidence such as photographs or documents.
-Because the Toll Enforcement Office initiated the case against you, it holds the burden of proof, so the information it provides will be reviewed first.
+The administrative judge reviews evidence presented by the Toll Enforcement Office, which may include the civil penalty, toll bills or other evidence such as account notes.

-Your documents must be received by the Toll Enforcement Office prior to the expiration of the 20 days in which you must either pay or dispute.
+Your documents must be received by the Toll Enforcement Office by the due date listed on your civil penalty.
 Make sure to sign the bottom of your written testimony and keep a copy of all documents sent.

 How is a decision reached?